celogeek/go-comic-converter/README.md

 $ export PATH=$(go env GOPATH)/bin:$PATH
 ```

+# Upgrade from V2

+The configuration file structure changes in the v3 compare to v2.

+You need to recreate your config and save it again.

+Use the `show`, `reset` and `save` option.

 # Check last version

 You can check if a new version is available with: